 Consolidated Plan, Annual Action Plans & Performance Reports

 The State of Arkansas receives federal funds from the United States Department of Housing and Urban Development (HUD) for four statutory formula programs.
 The goals of the programs are to provide decent housing, provide a suitable living environment and to expand economic opportunities.

 The plan determines the priorities for addressing those needs and defines the strategy for using available resources.
 The Consolidated Plan serves as a single document for meeting the planning and submission requirements for the state to receive HUD funds.2020 Consolidated Annual Performance & Evaluation Report (CAPER and PER)

 The State of Arkansas has been awarded supplemental CDBG funds from two different appropriations to address the effects of five presidentially-declared disasters in 2008.
-The first round of funding for $25,042,358 closed in September 2009.
+The first round of funding for $25,042,358 closed in September of 2009.
 Pre-applications under this first round were submitted by eligible cities and counties through the eight Planning and Development Districts in the state.
-Those pre-applications are currently under review.

 Affirmatively Furthering Fair Housing